temporalio/documentation/kb/python-hello-world-query.md

 ## Get started

-The following sections build off the knowledge from the previous Hello World applications.
+The following sections build on the knowledge from the previous Hello World applications.

 ## Import statements

-To begin, we will want to import our Temporal SDK into our Python project with the `asyncio` library.
+To begin, we want to import the Temporal SDK into our Python project with the `asyncio` library.

 ```python
 import asyncio